Michael Brinegar: Early life

 Beginning to swim at age 5, by 9 Michael was competing at the Donner Swim Club in Columbus, Indiana regularly, where he would soon be coached by his mother Jennifer.
 By 12, he had decided to focus on swimming as his only sport.
 Michael would attend Columbus Northside Middle School, and later Columbus North High School where he was coached by swim coach Jim Sheridan, who had been an Assistant under Hall of Fame Coach Mark Schubert.
 At Columbus North, he would earn High School All America honors.
 In March, 2012, Michael won the 200 and 500 freestyle in age group competition for 11-12 year olds at the Indiana State Championships.
 At Donner Swim Club, at 12 he set every club record but the 100 freestyle.

 Career

 Junior

 In 2015, he was the Indiana State Champion in the 500-yard freestyle.
 In the 2017 Junior World Championships, he took a bronze in the 800 meter freestyle and a silver in the 1500 meter freestyle with a personal best time of 15.09.

-More significantly, he participated at the 2019 World Aquatics Championships, winning a bronze medal anchoring the mixed 5km team relay.
-Competing at Gwangju, South Korea, at 19 he nearly caught up with the German first place finisher and the Italian second place finisher in a photo finish.
+More significantly, he participated at the 2019 World Aquatics Championships, winning a bronze medal anchoring the mixed 5 km team relay.
+Competing at Gwangju, South Korea, at 19 he nearly caught up with the German first-place finisher and the Italian second-place finisher in a photo finish.